bsermons/purescript/INSTALL.md

 ## Compiling from source

 GHC 7.6.1 or newer is required to compile from source.
+Because for some reason `alex` and `happy` are not specified as dependencies and just assumed to be installed you need to install them manually.
 The easiest way is to use `cabal-install`:

 ```
-$ cabal update && cabal install purescript
+$ cabal update && cabal install alex happy purescript
 ```

 The PureScript compiler has been known to run on OS X 10.6 when built with GHC